 Instructions

-- Dissolve yeast in the water, set aside.
+- Dissolve yeast in the water, set aside.1 Tablespoon active dry yeast, ½ cup warm water

-- In your stand mixer, combine the melted butter, sugar and salt.
+- In your stand mixer, combine the melted butter, sugar, and salt.½ cup unsalted butter, ½ cup granulated sugar, ½ teaspoon salt

-- Lightly beat 2 room temperature eggs and add to butter mixture.
+- Lightly beat 2 room temperature eggs and add to butter mixture.2 large eggs

-- Place in a warm buttered bowl and let rise in a warm place until doubled.
+- Place in a warm buttered bowl and let rise in a warm place until doubled, about an hour.

-- Roll one quarter of the dough into a 14" circle.
+- Roll a ball of the dough into a 14" circle.
 Use a pizza cutter to cut the circle into 12 equal pieces (cut it like you would cut a pizza into slices.)

 - Brush each "slice" with melted butter, then roll starting from the wide end toward the point.
 Place on a baking sheet.
-Cover with a slightly damp towel and let rise until almost doubled.
+Cover with a slightly damp towel and let rise until almost doubled, about an hour.

-- Continue with remaining balls of dough, or wrap them in plastic wrap and freeze them to use later.
+- Continue with remaining balls of dough, or wrap the remaining dough in plastic wrap and freeze to use later.
+(You can also freeze formed crescent rolls if you prefer.)

 - Preheat oven to 375°F.